OSLL/mdbci/PREAPARATION_FOR_MDBCI.md

-# Prepare slave for run test
+# Prepare machine for mdbci

 ## Preparation scripts and sequence (*+current order is important+*)